 Since credit scores consider individual utilization ratios, not just overall utilization, having any single revolving account at 90% utilization is going to weigh negatively on the credit utilization portion of your score.

-Typically, when people think of the effect that credit utilization has on credit scores, they often assume that overall utilization is the most important variable.
+Typically, when people think of the effect that credit utilization has on credit scores, they often assume that overall utilization is the only important variable.

 By this assumption, it would be fine to have individual accounts that are maxed out as long as the overall utilization is still low.

-However, we have seen that this is not always true.
+However, we have seen that this is often not true.

 For example, sometimes clients with maxed-out credit cards will buy high-limit tradelines in order to reduce their overall utilization ratio, but then they don’t see the results they were hoping for.